oschrenk/notes/jms.md

 JMS only supports the first two.

 ### Point-to-Point model
 A _sender_ posts messages to a particular _queue_.
 A _receiver_ reads the messages from the same queue.
-The sender knows the destination of the message and pists the message directly to the queue of the receiver.
+The sender knows the destination of the message and posts the message directly to the queue of the receiver.

 - only one consumer gets the message
 - the producer does not have to be running, when the consumer consumes the message or vice versa